smparker/mudslide/README.md

 * TullyDualAvoidedCrossing
 * TullyExtendedCouplingReflection

+Additional models incldued are:
-Oleg Prezhdo's three-state super exchange is also include as `SuperExchange`.
+* `SuperExchange` - Oleg Prezhdo's three-state super exchange model.
+* `Shin-Metiu`

 ## Trajectory generator
 For batch runs, one must tell `BatchedTraj` how to decide on new initial conditions